Lemon Artichoke Romaine Salad

 - 10 cups torn romaine

-- 1 can (14 ounces) water-packed artichoke hearts, rinsed, drained and quartered
+- 1 can (14 ounces) water-packed quartered artichoke hearts, rinsed and drained

 - 1 can (2-1/4 ounces) sliced ripe olives, drained